 Employees who fall sick or suffer an injury are entitled to 70% of their average earnings in the last 2 months for a maximum of 26 weeks of sick leave.
-The leave entitlement can be extended by an additional 26 weeks if agreed to by the Social Security Administration.
+The leave entitlement can be extended by an additional 26 weeks if the Social Security Administration agrees.

 Employees in Panama are entitled to 30 days of paid vacation for every 11 months of employment.
 Employers must provide vacation pay at least 3 days before the leave begins.
 Vacation can be taken in no more than two equal periods and must be taken without undue delay after accumulating leaves.
 Employers cannot pay in lieu of vacation.

-Mothers who adopt are entitled to 4 weeks of adoption leave while adoptive fathers who can take a 2-week leave that is deducted from annual leave.
+Women who adopted a child are entitled to 4 weeks of adoption leave while adoptive fathers can take a 2-week leave that is deducted from annual leave.

-Social security benefits such as disability benefit, old-age pension, maternity benefit, survivors’ pension are funded by employees, employers, and the government.
+Social security benefits such as disability benefit, old-age pension, maternity benefit and survivors’ pension are funded by employees, employers, as well as the government.

 Old Age Benefits

 The individual accounts system was introduced in 2008 to supplement the social insurance system.
 The benefits are calculated based on whether payments are made from an individual account or the social insurance fund.
-This mixed system is mandatory for employees who have joined the labor force since the beginning of 2008 and for self-employed individuals who under than 35 years on 1st January 2008.
+This mixed system is mandatory for employees who have joined the labor force since the beginning of 2008 and for self-employed individuals aged less than 35 years on 1st January 2008.

-Widows or widowers of employees who were entitled to or were receiving disability pension at the time of death receive survivors’ pension equal to 50% of the deceased employee’s pension.
+Widows or widowers of employees who were entitled to or were receiving disability pension at the time of the employee’s death receive survivors’ pension equal to 50% of the deceased employee’s pension.